kreid415/kreid415.github.io/_pages/about.md

 2. How do we learn patterns from omics data to model cellular states?

-3. How do we model cellular perturbations and how can we correct cellular trajectories to avoid disease states?
+3. How do we model cellular perturbations and how can we correct cellular trajectories to avoid disease?